Acupuncture for Fertility Melbourne

 One of the areas where acupuncture for fertility is most beneficial is when it is used as an aid to increase the chance of becoming pregnant during IVF treatment.
 There are many ways to utilize the potential benefit of acupuncture treatment during IVF.
 Studies have shown that patients who received acupuncture therapy on the same day as an embryo transfer had improved reproductive outcomes when compared to those who did not receive acupuncture for fertility.
 Another study has shown that patients undergoing an embryo transfer procedure who received acupuncture treatment 25 minutes before and 25 minutes after the procedure had a higher rate of clinical pregnancy than those who received an embryo transfer without any supportive therapy.

-Helpful at varying stages of treatment
+Helpful at varying stages of fertility acupuncture treatment

 Acupuncture for fertility has also been shown to be beneficial to those undergoing IVF during different stages of the process.
 A study has shown that patients who are undergoing IVF treatment involving intracytoplasmic sperm injection also have higher rates of pregnancy if they receive acupuncture during the luteal-phase, compared to those who do not receive any acupuncture treatment.